Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What documents are required?

-A form of definitive agreement – which sets out the nature of the transaction – is required.
-Common definitive agreements include:
+A definitive purchase agreement – which sets out the terms of the transaction and all of the substantive clauses – is required.
+Common types of definitive purchase agreements include:

 Which side normally prepares the first drafts?